 Join a challenge.
 There is something motivating about participating in a challenge.
 Not only does it lay everything out in easy to follow steps, you might also find a community of people working through the same thing.
 (AKA Extra support!)
-I’ve got two incredible challenges that are perfect for you.

 Find a buddy.
 Finding friends once you become a parent can be really hard.
 Reaching out to someone with a specific purpose makes it easier.
 Think about a goal you would like to reach.
 Is there someone in your life who might be interested in working toward the same goal?